dannyrscott/nextjs_example/README.md

   * In an attempt not to over engineer these steps are not implemented but should be in a production enviroment
   * A lint or pre-commit hook that prevents the committing of console.log statements.
   * A log library will be used for all logging.
 This can be configured to always strip out certain fields.
 While not foolproof, this is a strong step to keeping info from leaking in logs.
+  * The UI currently displays the default error messages from Zod when the API fails validation.
+This could easily leak information and each field should have a specific message and the full output to the UI should be processed to be cleaned.

 ## Business Rules and Handoff